 So, there’s truth in all of that.
 Certainly, there was very strong Christian influence in America’s history, and many have benefited from the availability of Judeo-Christian morals and ethics built into some of our legal systems.
 However, some argue that America is not a Christian nation.
 There’s two layers to that.
 First, many of the founding fathers actually were really Deist.
 And second, Christian ideas that people might consider Christian in the world, we would argue conflict with what the Bible actually has to say.

 The Deist ideas that were promoted about God by many of the founding fathers werenât Christian.
 The imagery and the foundations of America is flooded with Deism.
-It’s a way of thinking that emerged from the Enlightenment.
+It’s a way of thinking that emerged from The Enlightenment.
 And these were the intellectual elite who were recognizing the false and flaws of Orthodox religion, and rebelling against the ruling monarchs that were using that religion to stay in power.

 This Enlightenment period really maps right over the top of the forming of the United States.
 And Deism was at its surface, proposed as a rationalist response to an irrational set of religious requirements.
 It held that God exists, but He left; He’s no longer involved.
 The truth is found only by reason, not through revelation.
 Deism rejects the idea of miracles, mysteries, and the supernatural.
 And ultimately, it concludes that Christ was not divine, and that the Bible is really just wisdom literature.
 Clearly that’s not a Christian approach.